 Lilly's Bistro is an upscale restaurant, though you'd never know from its outside appearance.
 However, you realize its true identity the second you walk through the door.
 Lilly's Bistro has a different menu every week.
 The chefs use locally-grown produce, so the dishes evolve with the changing seasons.
 Some of my favorite dishes at Lilly's include duck and halibut, though I've never ever had anything there that wasn't the best meal of my life up to that point.
 The only downside at Lilly's is the price – a meal for two including appetizers, dinner courses, and dessert generally runs close to $100.

 Ramsi's Café on the World is one of the most unique establishments in town.
 Featuring a menu of international foods, an outdoor garden dining area, a full bar, and even an occasional pianist, Ramsi's attracts an eclectic and diverse group of diners.
 Ramsi's biggest claim to fame lies in its high volume of vegetarian and vegan menu items.
 A downside to dining at Ramsi's is that you almost always have to wait for a table, but, on the bright side, you can spend your waiting period browsing the book collection at Carmichael's next door.

 I spent a good year of Sunday nights singing karaoke at Wick's Pizza Parlor in the Highlands after I turned 21.
 While I'm not a huge fan of the pizza at Wick's, there are a lot of people in this city that say Wick's has the best pizza in town.
 I do think that Wick's is a fantastic establishment, however, both as a family dining joint and a laid-back drinking establishment.
-My personal favorites include the Pizza Bread, Cheese Bread, Stromboli Sandwick, and Tye-Dye Cheesecake.
+My personal favorites include the Pizza Bread, Cheese Bread, and Stromboli Sandwick.